 This Constitution, and the laws of the United States which shall be made in pursuance thereof; and all treaties made, or which shall be made, under the authority of the United States, shall be the supreme law of the land; and the judges in every state shall be bound thereby, anything in the Constitution or laws of any State to the contrary notwithstanding.

-This is commonly understood to mean that the United States Constitution and federal laws overrule state laws.
+This is commonly understood to mean that the U.S. Constitution and federal laws overrule state laws.
 In the wake of the Dobbs decision, the United States government may take steps to protect reproductive care on the federal level.
 Ultimately, a court will need to decide how these federal protections affect state laws.